seamusdemora/seamusdemora.github.io/MacStuff.md

 or perhaps more effectively as follows:
 ```
     $ caffeinate -s &
-    [1] 1558         (AND IF YOU WISK TO RESTORE THE SLEEP PATTERN AFTER SOME TIME, simply kill it )
+    [1] 1558         (IF YOU WISH TO RESTORE THE SLEEP PATTERN AFTER SOME TIME, simply kill it )
     $ kill 1558
 ```
 Used in this way, `caffeinate` is a ***blunt instrument***.
 This command simply creates and holds an assertion that will prevent the Mac from sleeping as long as it remains on battery power.
 Run in the background, you can continue the terminal session for as long as needed, and then simply kill `caffeinate`'s PID to release the assertion and restore sleep patterns.